JetBrains-Research/anti-copy-paster/README.md

 AntiCopyPaster is a plugin for IntelliJ IDEA that tracks the copying and pasting carried out by the developer and suggests extracting duplicates into a new method as soon as they are introduced in the code.

+**Important**: _Please note that AntiCopyPaster is a prototype and a work in progress.
+We would appreciate any feedback on the concept itself, as well as the implementation._

 ### How to install

-AntiCopyPaster requires IntelliJ IDEA of version 2021.2 to work.
+AntiCopyPaster requires IntelliJ IDEA of version 2021.3 to work.
 To install the plugin:

-1. Download the pre-built version of the plugin from [here](https://drive.google.com/file/d/1YfynZmAyLLS7rrexIyCTH98hv4u7F5PX/view?usp=sharing);
+1. Download the pre-built version of the plugin from [here](https://drive.google.com/file/d/1ykxBnbpsj91VvvG_yAh0nzePbiJ0XwsE/view?usp=sharing);
 2. Open IntelliJ IDEA and go to `File`/`Settings`/`Plugins`;
 3. Select the gear icon, and choose `Install Plugin from Disk...`;
 4. Choose the downloaded ZIP archive;